Anatomy Kinesiology of the Axe Kick

 Today we are going to learn the kinesiology of an Axe kick.
 This kick can be thrown with a rear leg or the front leg.
-The Axe kick comes down on the target in it's basic form.
+The Axe kick comes down on the target in its basic form.
 While looks like a simple kick, it has many variations.
 It can come from inside out or outside.
 Thrown at angles, with open or square hips.
 Some styles prefer a specific variation of the kick, as do individual practitioners.
-Flexibility of the kicker, height, preferred fighting distance, other techniques in the arsenal are some of the factors which will decide, how your Axe is thrown.
+The flexibility of the kicker, height, preferred fighting distance, other techniques in the arsenal are some of the factors which will decide, how your Axe is thrown.

 Phase One - Preparation for the Kick.

 The legs are bent and the center of gravity drops.
 The Quadriceps are primary muscles that take the pressure.
 Rear leg Calf is activated.
 The torso rotate to the left.
 Right external and left internal Obliques perform this rotation.
 Right Gluteus Maximus, assisted by the Quads, Hamstrings and Calf push the body forward.

 As the mass of the body is thrust forward, rear Hip Flexors and Adductors lengthen.
 Right internal and left external Obliques stretch due to rotation.
 This rotation will be used to lunch the right hip forward.

 Right leg is raised over the target.
 Left hip is turned out.
 The torso can either be sideways or squared to the target.
 Right Hip Flexors and Adductors flex the hip, while the Auadriceps keep the knee extended.
 Slightly flexed supporting leg calls for the tension in Quadriceps and Calf.
 Gluteal Group may also fire, especially if the pelvis is tilted laterally to allow the right side of the pelvis to rise.